Code-Institute-Submissions/Milestone-1-PulseGym/README.md

 ![Wireframes](Documentation/PulseGym%20WireframeScreenshot.png)

 you can find a full size PDF of the Wireframes [here](Documentation/PulseGym%20Wireframe.pdf)

+#### **Design Dfferences**

+There are some minor differences from the original conception and the final website.
+* I orignally only planned for two different screen size layouts but added an extra layout for tablets as neither of the layouts I had worked quite right on tablets.
+* I also added buttons to each class rather than having a single button for all classes to make navigation easier for customers.
+* The membership section was originally going to have an image background, but once it was implemented, I felt that a cleaner simpler background worked better.
+* Originally I had the membership section above the testimonies section, this was changed to give the layout a more methodical feel.

 ### **styling**
 #### *Framework*
 Bootstrap and jQuery have both been used to form the structural layout of this website.